1. How Governments Earn Moneypublic incomeA. Taxes – The Backbone of Government Revenue

 Bilateral loans from countries like China, Japan, or France

-2. How Governments Spend Money
+2. How Governments Spend Moneypublic expenditurerecurrent expendituredevelopment expenditure

 A. Public Services and Government Operations